Pioneer Valley Psychological Assessment Inc.

 If you have an HMO plan with a private insurer, you will not receive reimbursment from the insurer.

-If you have MassHealth, we cannot accept any out of pocket payments from you at this time, as it violates our agreement with the insurer.
+If you have MassHealth, you cannot pay privately for an evaluation, as it violates our agreement with the insurer.
 This is true even if you have MassHealth only as your secondary insurance (i.e. you have private insurance or Medicare that pays most of your healthcare costs and MassHealth only picks up your copays).

 Q. I have a PPO health insurance plan with an insurance you do not take, can I have the plan pay you directly?